ArkScript-lang/modules/draft/http/documentation/server.md

 ## http:server:listen

-Setup the server to listen forever.
+Set up the server to listen forever.
 Should only be called once after having setup all the routes.

 **Parameters**
 - `host`: a string ; an IP address or `localhost`